Writing and Narrative Arts

 Recently Dr. Amy Persichetti, Chair – Writing and Narrative Arts Department shared, “It is my pleasure to announce that Woodcrest Magazine has won a Gold Crown, Columbia Scholastic Press Association’s highest honor, for its 2020-2021 edition.
 Student Keziah Landis and recent graduate Sofia Domingot were the issue editors.

-Dr. Bret Shepard is the faculty adviser for Woodcrest Magazine.
+Dr. Bret Shepard was the faculty adviser for Woodcrest Magazine.
 Please keep in mind that this was his first year teaching the class and his first edition as adviser and his first year at Cabrini—not to mention he did this remotely during a pandemic with two young children at home.
 I’d say congratulations are in order!

 Please take a read through this year’s winning issue.
 You can read it at Woodcrest Magazine.
 I am especially impressed by the section “The Good, the Bad, and the Ugly,” which highlights the disruptive potential of good writing and art and its ability to reflect life in all its diversity.”